Skip to main content

 Topics include:

-• algebraic manipulations used to simplify expressions and solve equations and inequalities;
+• algebraic manipulations used to simplify expressions and solve equations and inequalities (Units 1-4);

-• polynomial, rational, exponential, logarithmic, and trigonometric functions.
+• polynomial, rational, exponential, logarithmic, and trigonometric functions (Units 6-8).

 Prerequisite Equivalency

-The Department of Mathematics at Laurier permits successful completion of the TriAGe course to be considered as an equivalency to the Grade 12 Advanced Functions prerequisite for MA100, MA102, and MA129.
-To be granted the equivalency, a final grade of 70% or better must be attained through completion of course assignments and the final evaluation.
+The Department of Mathematics at Laurier permits successful completion of TriAGe to be considered as an equivalency to the Grade 12 Advanced Functions prerequisite for MA100, MA102, and MA129.
+To be granted the equivalency, a final grade of 70% or better must be attained through completion of course quizzes, assignments, and the final evaluation.

 The equivalency cannot be used directly towards program admission requirements (connect with your program academic advisor for any further information).

-All students will start with the online session of TriAGe.
-Access to the course material will begin on June 24, 2024.
-You will then progress through the units at your own pace, with a goal to complete the course by the date of the final evaluation, Aug.
-27. We suggest you give yourself at least four weeks to complete the online version of TriAGe; that is, you should start the course by July 30 if you intend to complete it before fall term.
+Access to the online course material will open on June 30, 2025.
+Progress through the units is self-paced, with a goal to complete the course by the date of the final evaluation, Tues.
+Aug.
+26. We suggest you give yourself at least five weeks to complete TriAGe; that is, you should start the course by no later than July 21 if you intend to complete it before fall term.

 Synchronous Classes